-Special consideration shall be made for students in the running for a Rodgers Alvey scholarship, who have achieved distinction in STEM related coursework in high school and who intends to major in a STEM related discipline in college.
-Preference shall be given to female students to encourage them to pursue STEM fields of study where they have been historically underrepresented.
+Special consideration shall be made for students in the running for a Rodgers Alvey scholarship who have achieved distinction in STEM-related coursework in high school and intends to major in a STEM-related discipline in college.
+Preference shall be given to female students to encourage them to pursue STEM fields where they have been historically underrepresented.

 Qualified candidates must be students who are:

 - Legal resident of Virginia (Washington Scholar)

 - Legal out of state resident (Alvey Scholar)

 - Offered admission to the Honors Program at the University of Mary Washington.

 - Full-time, residing on-campus except for up to two semesters of approved educational experiences.